matthewKeville/flummox/docs/dev-local.md

-ReBoggled is built in the spring boot ecosystem and uses MariaDB as a db back-end.
+Flummox is built on the spring boot ecosystem and uses MariaDB as a db back-end.
-The front-end is built using Functional React & gets trans-piled and bundled using webpack.
+The front-end is built using React & gets trans-piled and bundled using webpack.

 # Initializing the database

-## Local DB credentials

-database = reboggled_local_dev_db
-username = reboggled_local_dev
-password = elggob
+> application-local.properties assumes a db named `reboggled_local_dev_db`

 ## Accessing mariadb without account